ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport handshake:

-* Generating/parsing the request method, host, path, protocol, optional Origin header, and perhaps some extra headers
+* Generating/parsing the request method, host, path, protocol, optional Origin header, and perhaps some extra headers.

 * Generating/parsing the response status code, and possibly some extra headers.